Alluxio/alluxio/docs/en/FAQ.md

 Read more about Alluxio storage setup
 [here]({{ '/en/advanced/Alluxio-Storage-Management.html' | relativize_url }}).

-## Does Alluxio support a fault tolerant mode?
+## Does Alluxio support a high availability mode?

 Yes.
 See instructions about
 [Deploy Alluxio on a Cluster]({{ '/en/deploy/Running-Alluxio-On-a-Cluster.html' | relativize_url }}).